ARLINGTON CHRISTIAN CHURCH

 NEWSLETTER DEADLINE

-The deadline for articles for the next issue of The Arlingtonian is January 22.
-Please e-mail articles to the church office or to Brother Lee.
+The deadline for the December issue of the newsletter is November 24.
+Please email articles to the church office or to Brother Lee.

 Back to Contents